wisehaldi/aax_to_mp3_converter/README.md

 - Download into a folder with .aax files
 - Open folder in terminal.
-- "chmod +x conversion.sh
+- "chmod +x convert.sh
-- ./conversion.sh
+- ./convert.sh

 #########################################################################################
 ### DETAILED INFO ABOUT CONVERSION